 Secure the result

-Photo: Getty ImagesStep 1.The perfect completion of your training will be the hours that you will do with the child with your own hands.
-You can simply draw them on a regular sheet or paper plate.
-Give the child a lot of colored pencils and put a watch in front of him.
-By drawing the numbers and arrows independently, the child will quickly remember all the values.
+Photo: Getty ImagesStep 1.A great way to finish off your training will be to make a clock with your child.
+You can simply draw it on a regular sheet of paper or a paper plate.
+Give your child a lot of colored pencils and place a clock in front of him.
+By drawing the numbers and hands on his own, the child will remember all the meanings faster.
 Step 2.
-From the toy model of the clock, go gradually to the real clock, just make sure that the numbers are clearly visible.
-More often ask the child: "What time is it?" - and for the right answer praise him.
+Gradually move from a toy clock to a real clock, just make sure that the numbers are clearly visible.
+Ask your child more often: “What time is it?” – and praise him for the correct answer.
 Step 3.
-Try to make sure that your child pays attention to the time and without your request.
-Ask him: "When did you wake up?", "What time did you come from school?", "When will your favorite fairy tale begin?".
-So the child himself will begin to remember his daily routine by the hour.
+Try to make your child pay attention to the time without your asking.
+Ask him: “When did you wake up?”, “What time did you come home from school?”, “When does your favorite fairy tale begin?”
+This way, the child will begin to remember his daily routine by the clock.

 Comments